RICHARD CHARTIER, a pulsating journey into microsounds and pink noise

 Pinkcourtesyphone started as a demo I planned on sending to Leyland Kirby for his VVM label in 1997.
 For some reason, I didn’t and it just kind of sat there until I dug it back out and started reworking it (+loops, sound files from that project) as the basis for the first album ‘Foley Folly Folio’ in 2012.

 Pinkcourtesyphone deals with a lot of my sonic and visual obsessions growing up which may not relate to my work under my own name.

 I expected to do the one album and almost released without acknowledging I was the artist behind it.
 It got positive feedback and reviews, which overwhelmed me.
 I really enjoyed making the first album and then I got asked for a second album by Lawrence English for his label Room40.

 It’s a very different way for me to work, it’s much more intuitive and has a sense of freedom.
 I have enjoyed working with other live musicians and vocalists.
 They have brought a different sensibility to it.

 Pinkcourtesyphone is a more open pathway for me, it can shift and be anything.

 Your most recent release is DUO, an album in collaboration with France Jobin.
-Could you tell us how was the intellectual and creative process behind the album?
+Could you tell us how the intellectual and creative process behind the album was?
 Is it an experimental work or did you compose the pieces?